viraj-kulkarni952/Country-Predictor-Dashboard-App/README.md

 # Country-Predictor-Dashboard-App
-A Python app that predicts the classification of a country based on its development indicators and a dashboard demonstrating
+A Python app that predicts the classification of a country based on its development indicators and a dashboard demonstrating various data visualisations about country development indicators.

 ## 1. Requirements
 * Pandas